aalmuut/aalmuut/README.md

-- 🔭 I’m currently working on ... jobless
+- 🔭 I’m currently working on jobless
-- 🌱 I’m currently learning ... deep dive Data Scientist
+- 🌱 I’m currently learning deep dive Data Science
-- 👯 I’m looking to collaborate on ...
-Data Analysis
+- 👯 I’m looking to collaborate on Data Analysis
-- 🤔 I’m looking for help with ...
-Big Data (my laptop.s spec could not handle it :( )
+- 🤔 I’m looking for help with Big Data (my laptop.s spec could not handle it :( )
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about Anything
-- 📫 How to reach me: ...
-[LinkedIn](http://linkedin.com/in/aliyamu)
+- 📫 How to reach me: [LinkedIn](http://linkedin.com/in/aliyamu)
-- 😄 Pronouns: ...
-She/Her
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
-I like sleeping
+- ⚡ Fun fact: I like sleeping
--->